zkrising/Tachi/docs/docs/contributing/components.md

 ### Issue Reports

-You can report issues on the [GitHub](https://github.com/zkldi/Tachi) repository.
+You can report issues on the [GitHub](https://github.com/zkrising/Tachi) repository.
 This requires *absolutely no programming knowledge* on your part.
 All you have to do is write up a nice summary of the bug.

 !!! note
 	Although they're called GitHub *issues*, they're actually used for tracking anything.
-If you've came up with a cool feature idea, send it over as an issue! `zkldi` will read and Triage them.
+If you've came up with a cool feature idea, send it over as an issue! `zkrising` will read and Triage them.

 For more information, read our [Issue Reporting Guide](./components/issues.md).

 ### Documentation

-We store our documentation as a series of markdown files in the [Main Repository](https://github.com/zkldi/Tachi).
+We store our documentation as a series of markdown files in the [Main Repository](https://github.com/zkrising/Tachi).
 You can find it under the `docs/` folder.

 Writing, maintaining and proofreading the documentation is something that is **severely** neglected at the moment.
-Simple things like typo fixes, all the way up to writing new explanations about major features are **thoroughly** appreciated, as `zkldi` prioritises maintaining the core of working code.
+Simple things like typo fixes, all the way up to writing new explanations about major features are **thoroughly** appreciated, as `zkrising` prioritises maintaining the core of working code.

 If you're interested in this, check out the [Documentation Contribution Guide](./components/documentation.md).